EdsonMiziara/ScreenSound/README.md

-# 🚀 Backend Learning Project – Web API + SQL Integration
+# 🚀 Backend Learning Project – Web API + SQL Server Integration

-This repository is a personal and evolving project focused on backend development, with an emphasis on building and integrating Web APIs with relational databases (SQL).
+This repository is a personal and evolving project focused on backend development, with an emphasis on building and integrating Web APIs with relational databases (SQL Server).

 ---